jessicasmall7/project-2_small-jessica/README.md

 Need to resolve a few issues: testimonial centering, footer cutting off content, and "Submit" button swapping places with cancel.

 To Do:
-- jQuery plugins: blur background/modal, one extra
+- jQuery plugins
-- Custom Javascript (5 lines): Blur Background when modal active
+- Custom Javascript

 ---